On FT Energy Source:

 A segment on CBS’s 60 Minutes three days before the company’s first big press launch later today guaranteed at least a couple of days of speculative coverage.
 Much of the reason for the hype is the involvement of VC firm Kleiner, Perkins, Caulfield and Byers, an early investor in Google.
 And the less successful Segway.

-Grizzled energy-watchers are harder to convince than the tech audience: even if one small company did make a transformative development, they tend to reason, the challenges of scale, grid upgrades, and other infrastructure challenges remain extremely difficult.
+Grizzled energy-watchers are harder to convince than the tech audience; even if one small company did make a transformative development, the challenges of scale, grid upgrades, and other infrastructure challenges remain extremely difficult.
+Read more